 However, while it may seem like this wow factor is purely for inspiring Lantern-envy, there is another reason you might want this good-looking glazing application in your home.
 Two words: resale value.

-We’re not going to go too much into it, and we certainly can’t give you an exact price or percentage increase, but there’s a good chance a Lantern Roof could rise the price of your home.
+We’re not going to go too much into it, and we certainly can’t give you an exact price or percentage increase, but there’s a good chance a Lantern Roof could raise the resale value of your home.

 Much like an automobile, no one will care too much about how your new glazing application’s looks if it doesn’t “go”, if it doesn’t perform.
 You can fawn over a new Lamborghini for a while, but eventually you’re going to want to drive it, and if the engine has been replaced with a toaster, your opinion of it is going to fall faster than the temperature inside a poorly-insulated extension.